 22| Collect gently read books and donate them to a local school or charity.

 23| Invite someone who has nowhere to go to celebrate the Holidays with you.

 24| Offer to babysit for free for someone you know needs a night out.

 25| Be kind to yourself and treat yourself to something relaxing or nice.
 After all, you do need to be kind to yourself.

 The giving of kindness doesn’t have to break the bank, it just means paying attention and making others feel special.
 When you offer your gifts of kindness, the joy you bring others is the best gift you will receive back.
 So the challenge this month is to see just how many Holiday acts of kindness you can do.

 Let me know what other little gifts of kindness you will be doing for others this Holiday season and which ones you did.
 As always, please give a little gift of kindness and before to “Share”, “Like”, “Tweet”, or “Pin” this article by clicking on the share links below.

-Happy Holidays, Merry Christmas, Happy Hannukah, Happy Kwanza or whichever holiday you and your family will be celebrating this year.
+Happy Holidays, Merry Christmas, Happy Hanukah, Happy Kwanza or whichever holiday that you and your family will be celebrating this year.